 What if I’m Not Gluten Free?
 The same method would work beautifully with wheat-based breads, too.
 No other adjustments would need to be made.

 Flavor Boosts.
 Again, there are SO many ways to flavor this.
-Try using sriracha or chipotle mayo instead of regular, or adding a little taco, ranch, or Italian seasoning to your mixture.
+Try using sriracha or chipotle mayo instead of regular, mixing in a little parmesan cheese, or adding a little taco, ranch, or Italian seasoning to your mixture.
 A few shortcut ideas…

 - Shortcut Italian Seasoning: 1/4 tsp oregano + 1/4 tsp garlic powder+ 1/4 tsp onion powder